A few ways to determine your rings size from the comfort of your home.

 2. Use a Ring You Already Have at Home

 Make sure to not match the circle with the outside of the ring, otherwise it will be too small.
-If you're stuck between two sizes, make sure to go a size up rather than a size down.
+If you're stuck between two sizes, make sure to go a size up rather than down.

 3. Purchase a Ring Sizer (highly recommended!)